KIM FARRIS-MANNING

 Curator and artist

-This project is supported by the Howl Experience Microgrant, and is in development as part of my MA in Music and Culture, and graduate diploma in Curatorial Studies through the University of Carleton.
+This project is supported in part by the Howl Experience Microgrant, and is in development as part of my MA in Music and Culture, and graduate diploma in Curatorial Studies through the University of Carleton.

 I'm grateful to two Howl Experience programs for helping educate, inform and inspire me in the development of this project.